-Perhaps the most notable achievement of the Cybis Studio during its almost 75-year existence may be their North American Indian studies.
+One of the most notable achievements of the Cybis Studio during its almost 75-year existence was their North American Indians collection.
 Inaugurated as a limited series beginning in 1969, their finely detailed representations of the major Native American tribes have been widely appreciated by collectors.

 Boleslaw Cybis was fascinated by the native peoples of his adopted country and his portfolio of portrait drawings are an entire collector genre in themselves.
-Although the porcelain series wasn’t inaugurated until more than 20 years after his death they are an homage to his talent and skill.
-The sculptor (designer) of the initial 1969-1974 series was Helen Granger Young, an artist based in western Canada.
-She was not a Cybis in-house artist but designed the series for them on commission.
+Although the porcelain series wasn’t inaugurated until more than 20 years after his death they are an homage to his consuming interest in the subject.
 Before examining the sculptures themselves, there are two important things to explain about this collection.

 Limited Edition Sizes